grp-bork/samestr_flow/README.md

 ```
 --mp4_db "/path/to/mpa_vOct22_CHOCOPhlAnSGB_202212/"
 ```
+## SameStr Profiling
+Shared strains are detected with SameStr.

 ### SameStr databases

 Obtain the SameStr database corresponding to your CHOCOPhlAn database from the [Zenodo repository](https://zenodo.org/records/10640239).

+---
-## Usage
+# Usage

-A samestr_flow run is controlled by environment-specific parameters (s. [run.config](config/run.config)) and studiy-specific parameters (s. [params.yml](config/params.yml)).
+The workflow run is controlled by environment-specific parameters (s. [run.config](config/run.config)) and studiy-specific parameters (s. [params.yml](config/params.yml)).
 The parameters in the `params.yml` can be specified on the command line as well.

-You can either clone samestr_flow from GitHub and run it as follows
+You can either clone this repository from GitHub and run it as follows
 ```
 git clone https://github.com/grp-bork/samestr_flow.git
 nextflow run /path/to/samestr_flow [-resume] -c /path/to/run.config -params-file /path/to/params.yml
 ```

 Or, you can have nextflow pull it from github and run it from the `$HOME/.nextflow` directory.
 ```
 nextflow run grp-bork/samestr_flow [-resume] -c /path/to/run.config -params-file /path/to/params.yml
 ```